rocky-linux/academy/GUIDELINES.md

 Note that the title of this slide is level 2!
 There is obviously a blank line before and after the title.

-Please don't skip this important step for our learners.
+Please do not skip this important step for our learners.

 ## Adding a plan